ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/maxmap.md

 The number of elements in `key` and `value` must be the same for each row that is totaled.

-Returns a tuple of two arrays: keys in sorted order, and values calculated for the corresponding keys.
+Returns a tuple of two arrays: keys and values calculated for the corresponding keys.

 Example: